Harries/springboot-demo/README.md

 ### Remark

-> The  module（ai、sharding-jdbc） is based on  Spring Boot 3.x  and JDK 17, so it must be compiled with JDK17, and the others are based on Spring Boot  2.X and JDK 8
+> The  module（ai、sharding-jdbc） is based on  Spring Boot 3.x and JDK 17, the others are based on Spring Boot  2.X and JDK 8

->
-> if you need some components to integrate with Spring Boot,tell me ,I will help you!  you can also leave a message in issues.
+if you need some components to integrate with Spring Boot,tell me ,I will help you!  you can also leave a message in issues.

 ### License